sen-tou/stvbyr-tech/content/blog/sync-obsidian-vault-to-a-synology-home-server-with-git.md

 ## Prerequisites

 - Make a backup of your Synology (full backup)
+- Basic knowledge in git
+  - You don't need to know the ins and outs of git but I expect you to know what a .gitignore does, how to clone and how to use basic git commands
 - Synology with DSM 7 installed (could work for DSM 6 but not tested)
   - Git-Server needs to be installed
   - Admin SSH access to the Synology